open-ug/ugaddress/README.md

 - `"Western"`
 - `"Central"`

-This function returns and array of districts forexample:
+This function returns and array of districts For example:

 ```js
 [